atolye15/checklist/checklists/newcomer-accounts-checklist.md

 - [ ] Create mail account

 - [ ] Invite to Slack
-You need to invite the newcomer also to related channels. #kitchen and #market is mandatory 👊
+You need to invite the newcomer also to related channels. #kitchen and #market are mandatory 👊

 - [ ] Invite to Jira
 Don't forget to add relevant role to newcomer